-Pull the bottom corner of the blanket up and tuck it behind the shoulder opposite the side on which you began.
+Pull the bottom corner of the blanket (the one closest to you) upwards.
+Gently tuck it behind the shoulder on the opposite side from where you began wrapping.

-Take the remaining piece of blanket and wrap it around the swaddle, tucking it behind.
-Voila—burrito baby!
+Take the remaining piece of blanket, and wrap it around the swaddle, tucking it behind.

 How to take a rectal temperature

 If your tiny person feels feverish or is generally acting unwell, you’re already in worry mode—and then you have to stick what where?
 Rest assured, it’s not as traumatizing for your baby as you might think.
 With a little (water-soluble) lubricating jelly and a soothing touch, you’ll both come out of it unscathed.

 Technique 1: If your young baby will tolerate the position, lay him face down across your lap with his legs hanging over your thigh.
 Support his body with one hand and gently insert the thermometer with the other.
 The thermometer need go in only as far as the instructions on your particular model direct—usually no more than half an inch.
 (Oh, and by the way, the rectal stimulation may cause your baby to poop, so be forewarned.)